OpenEx-Platform/docs/docs/usage/atomic.md

 The first screen displayed when you click on a specific Atomic testing from the list is a breakdown of your security posture against this test.

 As for Simulation and Scenario, Results are broken down into:

-- Prevention: the ability of your security posture to prevent the inject
+- Prevention: the ability of your security posture to prevent the inject,
-- Detection: the ability of your security posture to detect the inject
+- Detection: the ability of your security posture to detect the inject,
-- Human response: the ability of your security teams to react as intented facing the inject
+- Human response: the ability of your security teams to react as intended facing the inject.

 Big metrics on top of the screen sum up the expectations' result of all targets.